k1selman/ctf/2024/justCTF/teaser/Star.md

 ```
 "/bin/tar cf "
 ```
-So, with this and a little bit of googling I found https://gtfobins.github.io/gtfobins/tar/#shell.
+So, with this and a little bit of googling I found https://gtfobins.github.io/gtfobins/tar/#shell, and from here is just a matter of crafting the payload contained in the arbitrary file names with "--checkpoint-action=exec=sh" included and getting a shell in /tmp/fs to read the flag.